MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-learn-bash.md

 ## Using for loops and querying arrays

-In this section of the tutorial, we will create a storage account and then use for loops to create a number of blobs and containers.
+In this section of the article, we will create a storage account and then use for loops to create a number of blobs and containers.
 We will also demonstrate querying JSON arrays and working with environment variables.

 ### Create storage account